Auditable Events

 0x6000000000010001 |

-Display Category | Display audit log entries filtered by category. |
+Display Category | Audit log entries were displayed filtered by a specific category. | - |

 0x6000000000020000 |

-Clear Ring Buffer | Clear the audit log ring buffer, removing all stored audit events. |
+Clear Ring Buffer | The internal audit log ring buffer was cleared, removing all stored audit events. | - |

 0x6000000000030000 |